sb2nov/mac-setup/README.md

 # Mac OS X Dev Setup

 This document describes how I set up my developer environment on a new MacBook or iMac.
-We will set up [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), and [Ruby](http://www.ruby-lang.org/) environments, mainly for JavaScript and Python development.
+We will set up [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), [CPlusPlus](http://www.cplusplus.com/), and [Ruby](http://www.ruby-lang.org/) environments, mainly for JavaScript and Python development.
 Even if you don't program in all three, it is good to have them as many command-line tools use one of them.
+We also install a few daily use application and Latex.
 As you read  and follow these steps, feel free to send me any feedback or comments you may have.

 The document assumes you are new to Mac.
 The steps below were tested on **OS X Mountain Lion**.